Extremely Small BERT Models from Mixed-Vocabulary Training: Proposed Approach

-During distillation, for a given training sequence input to the teacher model, we propose to mix the teacher and student vocabularies by randomly selecting (with a probability $p_{DT}$, a hyperparameter) tokens from the sequence to segment using the student vocabulary, with the other tokens segmented using the teacher vocabulary.
-As illustrated in Figure \ref{fig:kd_bert}, given the input context [ `\textit{I}', `\textit{like}', `\textit{machine}', `\textit{learning}'], the words `\textit{I}' and `\textit{machine}' are segmented using the teacher vocabulary (in green), while `like' and `learning' are segmented using the student vocabulary (in blue).
-Similar to cross-lingual training in \cite{lample2019cross}, this encourages alignment of the representations for the same word as per the teacher and student vocabularies.
-This is effected through the masked language modeling task: the model now needs to learn to predict words from the student vocabulary using context words segmented using the teacher vocabulary, and vice versa.
+We propose a two-stage approach for implicit transfer of knowledge to the student via the student embeddings, as described below.\\[7pt] \textbf{Stage \RNum{1} (Student Embedding Initialization):} We first train the student embeddings with the teacher model initialized from BERT\textsubscript{LARGE}.
+For a given input sequence, we mix the vocabularies by randomly selecting (with probability $p_{SV}$, a hyperparameter) words from the sequence to segment using the student vocabulary, with the other words segmented using the teacher vocabulary.
+As in Figure \ref{fig:model} on the left, for input [`\textit{I}', `\textit{like}', `\textit{machine}', `\textit{learning}'], the words \textit{`like'} and \textit{`learning'} are segmented using the student vocabulary (in blue), with the others using the teacher vocabulary (in green).
+Similar to \citet{lample2019cross}, this step seeks to align the student and teacher embeddings for the same tokens: the model learns to predict student tokens using context which is segmented using the teacher vocabulary, and vice versa.

-The expectation is that the student embeddings can be learned effectively this way from the teacher embeddings as well as model parameters $\theta_{t}$.
-Note that we perform dual training only for the teacher model inputs: the student model receives words segmented exclusively using the student vocabulary.
-Also, during masked language modeling, the model uses different softmax layers for the teacher and the student vocabularies depending on which one was used to segment the word in question.